mkschulz9/mkschulz.com/README.md

   Matthew's projects and more.
 The website is hosted on GitHub Pages and can be accessed at [mkschulz9.github.io](https://mkschulz9.github.io).

+\*Note: This website is a work in progress and is constantly being updated.
+This is not the final version.

 | Type                          | Name                                                               | Related Folder(s) / File(s)                                        | Description                                                                             |
 | ----------------------------- | ------------------------------------------------------------------ | ------------------------------------------------------------------ | --------------------------------------------------------------------------------------- |
 | Package Manager               | [pnpm](https://pnpm.io/)                                           | [package.json](package.json) <br> [pnpm-lock.yaml](pnpm-lock.yaml) | Package manager that facilitates efficient management and installation of dependencies. |